 End Sub

-If you closely look at the code then you will see, in the 3rd line of the macro, we declare range B1:B10.
-And in the 4th line of the code, we wrote the word “exceldemy”.
-We also provided the link to the ExcelDemy website after one line from that.
-This whole process means that every time you write the word “exceldemy” in the range B1:B10 of your dataset, the word “exceldemy” will be automatically linked to the ExcelDemy website.
+This whole process means that every time you enter the word “exceldemy” in the range B1:B10 of your dataset, the word “exceldemy” will be automatically linked to the ExcelDemy website.

 VBA Code Explanation